Fowler Avenue Connection

 I have noted that the 30% design specified left turn lanes connecting Fowler to all the east-west streets in Harvest Creek.
 This looks a bit redundant with the exception of Annie St. which is continued on to the new high school.
 Connecting the other five Harvest Creek streets to Fowler as well as left turn lanes at each of them is hardly necessary.
 New Holland Drive serves this purpose.
 By connecting these five streets to Fowler you are increasing the cost of the project by perhaps $250K for each street.
 These five streets have been dead end streets for 20 years.
 All that is necessary is to run the sidewalk along Fowler closing the dead end street.
 I also believe that adding all these left turn lanes and connecting the streets will increase the possibility of accidents.
 By closing the five streets there is absolutely no possibility of any accident these five streets.
 Sincerely, Victor H. Hanson

-bznvic asked 7 months ago
+bznvic asked about 1 year ago

 Thank you for sharing your concerns about the 30% design plans for Fowler Avenue.
 We appreciate your detailed feedback and understand the points you've raised regarding the left turn lanes and connections to the east-west streets in Harvest Creek.
 Here’s why these design decisions have been proposed in the 30% Design plans: